port-labs/port-docs/docs/setup-your-port/setup-catalog/relations.md

 In order to create a relation from the API, we will make a POST request to the URL `https://api.getport.io/v0.1/{source_blueprint_identifier}/relations`.

-The request body is almost identical to the one we have seen in the [Understanding The Structure Of a Relation](#understanding-the-structure-of-a-relation) section, the only difference is that we don't need the `source` key anymore, because we define that in the request URL.
+The request body is almost identical to the one we have seen in the [Understanding the structure of a relation](#understanding-the-structure-of-a-relation) section, the only difference is that we don't need the `source` key anymore, because we define that in the request URL.

 Here are some request examples that will create our `Package-Deployment` relation: